istarkov/pbl/README.md

 Open `example` dir and run `pbl`, project will be published at `{rnd}.{YOUR DOMAIN}` host.

-Run `pbl --name hello` then project will be published at `hello.{YOUR DOMAIN}` host.
+Run `pbl --name hello` then the project will be published at `hello.{YOUR DOMAIN}` host.

 To use dockerfile with other name than `Dockerfile` just run as `pbl --dockerFile ./DockerfileOther`

-By default `pbl` runs deploy in detached mode, and exits almost immediately after run, but sometimes if you need more control you can run `pbl` in `attached` mode, just add `--attached true`
+By default `pbl` runs deploys in detached mode, and exits almost immediately after running, but sometimes if you need more control you can run `pbl` in `attached` mode, just add `--attached true`